 - If you’re visiting on Saturday, get there early to get parking.
 Jill suggests arriving between noon and 2:00pm.
 Police begin closing off Front Street to car traffic in the afternoon.

 - The Natchitoches Christmas Festival lights shine every night.
 So try to come out during the week to avoid the crowds.

-Even though the festival runs from the weekend before Thanksgiving until January 6, it’s a year round undertaking.
 According to the Natchitoches Historic District Business Association, city workers begin the long process of hanging the 350,000+ lights and the 100+ set pieces in September.
 Once they take down the lights, it’s time to inspect and replace the bulbs, construct or fix up the displays, and get ready for the next festival.

 Related Topic: See the traditional ways the Historic Washington State Park does Christmas.